-Students who begin as undeclared liberal arts majors can benefit from having early opportunities to speak with faculty from a variety of disciplines as they begin thinking about possible majors in their first and second years.
+Students can benefit from having early opportunities to speak with faculty from a variety of disciplines as they begin thinking about possible majors in their first and second years.
 By their junior year, they should be well informed of the relative advantages of the various academic disciplines in relation to their post-baccalaureate plans.

 Among the expected advantages for all students are more informed choices for undergraduate research opportunities, internships and Honors Senior Thesis projects.
 Additional benefits include becoming better informed regarding opportunities for publishing in undergraduate journals, presenting at conferences appropriate to students' academic interests, and applying for national fellowships like the Truman, Goldwater, Rhodes and Fulbright.